SWAN-community/owid-js/README.md

     ```
 ## Interface

-OWID-js library is used to construct owid objects and verify against other
+OWID-js library is used to construct OWID objects and verify against other
 instances of OWID or base 64 encoded strings representing OWID trees.

 ### Constructor